Sigma Healthcare: Financial performance

 The Group reported net profit after tax (NPAT) attributable to owners of the company for the year ended 31 January 2021 of $59,761,000 which was up $72,091,000 from the prior period ($12,330,000 loss).
 Reported earnings before interest, tax, depreciation and amortisation (EBITDA) of $94,198,000 was up 289.2% on the prior period ($24,200,000).

 Controversies

-In 2010, Sigma shares were placed in a trading halt on the Australian Stock Exchange – initially due to a profit warning.
+In 2010, Sigma shares were placed in a trading halt on the Australian Securities Exchange – initially due to a profit warning.
 Since then, allegations of accounting irregularities and preferential deals negotiated with certain pharmacy chains (at the expense of smaller independent chemists) that left Sigma losing money at the expense of their own Amcal and Guardian Pharmacies banners and forsaking cashflow emerged.
 The trading halt was lifted later that year.
 The events resulted in the initiation of a shareholder class action before the Federal Court of Australia.